alpe123/alpe/docs/sb/troops.md

 # Squad Busters Troops

-With the soft launch, 27 normal troops will be released, and 2 megas; 29 in total.
+With the soft launch, 27 normal troops will be released, and 2 Megas; 29 in total.

 The amount of troops available to unlock in each world is: